Merchant Cash Advance Explained: How It Works for UK Businesses

 Finance

 A merchant cash advance (MCA) is a form of business funding where a provider advances a lump sum in exchange for a percentage of future revenue.
-Unlike a traditional loan, an MCA is repaid through daily or weekly deductions from card sales or bank turnover, not through fixed monthly instalments.
+Unlike a traditional loan, an MCA is repaid through daily or weekly deductions from card sales, and in some structures wider revenue or bank turnover, not through fixed monthly instalments.

 This guide explains how MCAs work for UK businesses, the cost structure, when they make sense, and how they compare to alternatives.